lupyuen/lupyuen.github.io/src/openocd.md

 After executing our script, OpenOCD waits to receive GDB Debugging commands and OpenOCD TCL commands.

-For some OpenOCD Scripts (like for flashing firmware), we don't need OpenOCD to wait for further commands.
+For some OpenOCD Scripts (like for loading firmware), we don't need OpenOCD to wait for further commands.
 In such scripts, we terminate OpenOCD with the `exit` command...

 ```text
 # Terminate OpenOCD